reddas9/Datascience-coursera/README_PML.txt

 # Datascience-coursera
-Please find the training and testing datasets uploaded as .csv files.
-The code and HTML files uploaded seperately
+Please find the training and testing datasets uploaded as .csv files.(pml-testing.csv, pml-training.csv) The code and HTML files uploaded seperately